Information for boaters on the Rivers Welland and Glen.

 Rivers Welland and Glen bridge heights

 Water levels on the Welland and Glen may change after rainfall.
-When approaching a bridge, ensure there’s enough space between your boat and the roof of the bridge to allow your boat to pass safely.
+When you approach a bridge you must make sure there is enough space between your boat and the roof of the bridge to allow your boat to pass safely.

-The table below gives the distance between the standard water level and the highest point of the bridge.
+The following table shows the distance between the standard water level and the highest point of the bridge.
 These distances are approximate and river levels fluctuate throughout the year.